animaala/adversarial_CNN/README.md

 # Adversarial machine learning

 This project explores adversarial machine learning.
 A convolutional neural network is used with a custom dataset of traffic signs to highlight the potential effects adversarial examples could have on self driving cars.
 The dataset consists of 2 classes *"Stop"* and *"Go"* ("Stop", "30mph").
+Note that the ```README.md``` file in ```/dataset/traffic_sign/``` has step by step instructions on how to create your own custom dataset for use with Tensorflow convolutional neural networks.

 ### Recommendations